1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Expanding Digital Literacy (New Jersey) is sponsored by New Jersey State Library.
-The Expanding Digital Literacy (EDL) grant program enables New Jersey public libraries to teach digital skills and provide access to technology in communities with high need.
-This grant supports libraries in the early stages of developing digital skills programs.
+This grant program enables New Jersey public libraries to teach digital skills and provide access to technology in communities with high need, with a focus on underserved populations including youth.

 Get alerted about grants like this